Salicylic Acid and Acne: The Pro’s and Con’s

 - Fitzpatrick Scale Skin Type VI.
 This is black skin that never burns and that tans very easily.

 These skin types contain many cells that produce the pigment melanin.
 The skin uses this antioxidant pigment to limit inflammation.
 Since salicylic acid inflames the skin, albeit in a good way, and these skin types can make large amounts of melanin, the risk is that acne can (and often is) replaced by brown or black skin spots.
 Anything else that inflames the skin, whether intentional (for example, a lightening agent) or unintentional (for instance, an infection or acne itself), can also leave permanent darkening on the skin.
 If you have beige to black skin, you should only use salicylic acid under professional supervision.

 How to Use Salicylic Acid to Open Pores

 If you have fair skin, especially if you have oily skin, then you may benefit a great deal from using salicylic acid to open pores.
 The first thing to know about choosing a salicylic acid product to treat your skin is that it has to be sufficiently acidic to break down fats and open pores.
-This means that the product has to have a pH of about 4 or lower.
+This means that the product has to have a pH of about 4 or lower (more about the importance of pH levels here).
 It has to be acidic enough that it is likely to sting.
+And while Salicylic acid does not kill acne causing bacteria, it helps to unclog the pores that harbor these bacteria.

 Higher pH products won’t sting, but they won’t open pores, either.